bob-fornal/work-notes/AWS/CDA/AWS-Monitoring-and-Auditing.md

 * Metrics have timestamps
 * Can create CloudWatch dashboards of metrics

-## CloudWatch EC2 Detailed monitoring
+#### CloudWatch EC2 Detailed monitoring

 * EC2 instance metrics have metrics “every 5 minutes”
-* With detailed monitoring (for a cost), you get data “every 1 minute”
+* With detailed monitoring (for a cost), get data “every 1 minute”
-* Use detailed monitoring if you want to more prompt scale your ASG!
+* Use detailed monitoring to promptly scale ASG.
 * The AWS Free Tier allows us to have 10 detailed monitoring metrics
 * **Note:** EC2 Memory usage is by default not pushed (must be pushed from inside the instance as a custom metric)

-## AWS CloudWatch Custom Metrics
+#### AWS CloudWatch Custom Metrics

-Possibility to define and send your own custom metrics to CloudWatch
+Possibility to define and send custom metrics to CloudWatch.

-Ability to use dimensions (attributes) to segment metrics
+Ability to use dimensions (attributes) to segment metrics.

 * Instance.id
 * Environment.name